gkakkar6/card-game-suite/ARCHITECTURE.md

 **Repo:** `card-suite` (Python package: `card_suite`).
 Plain and functional on purpose — the README carries the actual story (shared architecture across poker/bridge/Court Piece, the quantal persona model, the evaluation harness), not the name.

-Purpose of this doc: brief any Claude Code session (or future me) on what's been decided and why, without re-deriving it each time.
-Update it as decisions change — it should always reflect current reality, not just the plan we started with.

 Goal of the project, stated plainly: build a system that gets *me* better at poker and bridge by forcing me to formalise what "correct play" actually means, not just to produce a CV artifact.
 That goal drives several of the calls below.

 ---